Mayor of Karachi: Administrative divisions

-The chairman of a Union committee belongs to the City council/KMC and elects the Mayor/deputy mayor candidate, while the Vice Chairman of Union Committee elects the chairman/Vice chairman of District Municipal corporation (DMC) and works in District municipal corporation office.
+The chairman of a union committee belongs to the city council (KMC) and elects the mayor/deputy mayor candidate, while the vice chairman of a union committee elects the chairman/vice chairman of the Town Municipal corporation (TMC).

+246 union committee seats alongside 121 reserved seats make up the city council of 367 seats.

 The City Hall

-The historic and iconic building of Karachi Metropolitan Corporation (KMC) houses the offices of mayor and deputy mayor of the city and the city council Hall with 304 members (Union committee chairmen).
-The foundation of the building was laid in 1927 and the construction was completed on 1930. the cost of building was 1,725,000 RS.
+The historic and iconic building of Karachi Metropolitan Corporation (KMC) houses the offices of mayor and deputy mayor of the city and the city council hall with 367 members (union committee chairmen).
+The foundation of the building was laid in 1927 and the construction was completed in 1930.
+The cost of building was 1,725,000 RS.

 KDA Scheme 1 in Gulshan-e-Iqbal 'Camp Office' is the official residence for the Deputy Mayor of Karachi.

-List of Mayors
+List of mayors

-Mayors of Karachi (1933 - 1962)
+Mayors of Karachi (1933–1962)

 Karachi mayors were elected through Karachi Municipal Corporation elections or appointed.

-Mayors of Karachi (1979 - Present)
+Mayors of Karachi (1979 – present)

 Former President of Pakistan Zia ul Haq conducted first popular local government elections in 1979 which were non party based but the parties still fielded their candidates.
 The victorious mayor Abdul Sattar Afghani was affiliated with Jamaat-e-Islami.

 Election

-The most recent Local government elections were held in 2015 and mayor elections took place through voting of chairmen of union committees (members of KMC) on 24 August 2016.
+The most recent local government elections were held in 2023 and mayor elections took place through voting of chairmen of union committees (members of KMC) on 15th June 2023.
+Murtaza Wahab, mayoral candidate of PPP was elected as the mayor of Karachi.